secwexen/aapp-mart/docs/reference/licensing.md

 Copyright © 2026 AAPP-MART.
 All Rights Reserved.

-The open-source components of AAPP-MART are distributed under their respective open-source license.
+The open-source components of AAPP-MART are distributed under the [Apache-2.0](/LICENSE) open-source license.
 Proprietary components and all materials not explicitly released under an open-source license remain the intellectual property of the AAPP-MART.